Hanseatic Higher Regional Court

 c.
 The grounds for a preliminary injunction are also present.
 Since the defendants have not questioned this, the Senate refrains from making any further comments on this point.

-(2) According to these principles, the facts of the case in proceedings under the law on freedom of expression are generally determined solely by the specific publication, in particular the challenged passage of a contribution in the context of the incriminated publication.
+(2) According to these principles, the facts of life in proceedings under the law on freedom of expression are generally formed solely by the specific publication, in particular the challenged passage of a contribution in the context of the incriminated publication.
 The subject matter of the dispute is not additionally determined by how the reader understands this contribution.
-In particular, it is not a different matter in dispute whether it is argued that a contested text contains an (untrue) factual claim or whether it is argued that it contains an ambiguous statement that must or at least can be understood in the sense of such an untrue factual claim.
-The determination of the exact content of a contested publication is often a question of evaluation and interpretation; the result is also influenced by the recipient’s own understanding of the language.
+In particular, it is not a different matter in dispute whether it is argued that a contested text contains an (untrue) factual allegation or whether it is argued that it contains an ambiguous statement that must or at least can be understood in the sense of such an untrue factual allegation.
+The determination of the exact content of a challenged publication is often a question of evaluation and interpretation; the result is also influenced by the recipient’s own understanding of the language.
 In many cases, there is no “objectively correct” understanding of the content of a publication; rather, the understanding on which the decision is to be based is determined by the court according to normative criteria based on the understanding of an average reader.

 (5) After all, it is generally not a change of the subject matter of the dispute if a plaintiff / applicant “changes” from a “bare” prohibition of a certain statement to the prohibition of creating a certain impression by this very statement.